CSHQA: History

-CSHQA began in 1889 as a one-man, one-room office when William S. Campbell, a Scotsman educated at the School of Architecture in Edinburgh, moved to Boise to practice architecture.
+CSHQA began in 1889 as a one-man, one-room office when W. S. Campbell, a Scotsman educated in Edinburgh, moved to Boise to practice architecture.
+He worked independently until March of 1892, when he formed the partnership of Campbell & Hodgson with Isaac Hodgson Jr., son and former partner of Isaac Hodgson.
+The partnership was responsible for the David C. Chase House (1892) in Payette and had been dissolved by October of the same year.
+Campbell's independent works include the Turner Hotel (1899) and the Idanha Hotel (1901).

+In 1901 Campbell, in association with two contractors, was awarded the contract to build the new Boise federal building.
+In 1902, while construction of the federal building was ongoing, he formed the partnership of Campbell & Wayland with Charles W. Wayland, a drafter in his office.
+Work on the federal building progressed slowly, and by 1904 the project was a year behind schedule.
+In March of that year Campbell left on a planned business trip regarding the federal building, but vanished and was presumed missing.
+Two weeks later he turned up in Scotland with no plans to return.
+Wayland dissolved the partnership and formed that of Wayland & Fennell with James A. Fennell.

 As years passed and more architects joined the firm, the name changed to reflect the additional partners.
 In 1979, it was known as Cline Smull Hamill Quintieri Associates and in 1985 it was shortened to CSHQA.

+In addition to the Boise headquarters, the firm has offices in Sacramento and Denver.

 Innovation and sustainable design

 CSHQA has been a leader in energy efficiency since the 1970s, receiving recognition for Boise's Amity Elementary School, which appeared on a 1979 cover of Time for its forward-thinking design.
 This earth-covered school is situated above ground but covered by 2 ft of earth, with lawn and shrubs growing on top.
 Solar panels and other energy-efficient elements were also included in the design.

 In 1985, the firm received international acclaim for building the energy-efficient Liberty Elementary School in Boise introduced energy-saving concepts such as solar energy and controllable electronics that took advantage of daylighting.
 The revolutionary design also entailed berming the earth up to the window sills to conserve energy needed for heating and cooling the building.

 CSHQA began membership in the U.S. Green Building Council in 2001.
-There have been 8 LEED certified projects and 13 LEED registered projects with certification levels from certified to platinum as of 2013.
-Notably, the Mulvaney Medical Office building, completed 2009, and the Ada County Civic Plaza tenant improvement project have both recently received LEED Gold.
+Some of the firm's LEED Certified projects include the Chobani Office Building and Global R&D Center, the CSHQA Boise headquarters, and the Klamath Falls Armed Forces Reserve Center.

-CSHQA has designed 6 Whole Foods Markets which have been awarded Green Globes by the Green Building Initiative.
+CSHQA has also designed several Whole Foods Markets which have been awarded Green Globes by the Green Building Initiative.